Foundation Certificate in English Literature

-Classes will meet once a week, on Wednesday evenings, starting with a pre-course meeting on 24 September 2014.
-There will be ten classes per term, each of two hours’ duration.
+Classes will meet once a week, on Tuesday evenings from 7:00pm-9:00pm, starting with a pre-course meeting on 26 September 2017.
+There will be ten classes per term, each of two hours duration.

 Examinations, totalling six hours, will be held at the end of year one; the same arrangements will apply at the end of year two.